oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Disclosure:
 :  A combination of a salt, a cleartext claim name, and a cleartext claim value that is used to calculate a digest for a certain claim.

-Issuer-Issued Disclosures (II-Disclosures):
-:  Disclosures created by the Issuer for all selectively-disclosable claims in an SD-JWT.

-Holder-Selected Disclosures (HS-Disclosures):
-:  A subset of the Issuer-Issued Disclosures selected by the Holder for disclosing the respective claim names and values to a Verifier.

 Holder Binding:
 :  Ability of the Holder to prove legitimate possession of an SD-JWT by proving control over the same private key during the issuance and presentation.
 An SD-JWT with Holder Binding contains